vrikodar/P4ck3t/P4ck3t.md

 *In the simple network topology shown above we have a Network 172.16.0.0 in which two machines A{172.16.0.1} and B{172.16.0.2} are present, the Router also has another Network 172.31.0.0 which has over 100 machines.*

+**If the router is configured to forward Directed Broadcasts then the request sent by the Attacker with source IP of victim [machine A] will be sent to all the machines present in the other Network {172.31.0.0 in this case}, now all the machines present in the Network 172.31.0.0 will reply back to the Victim {because the broadcast was sent with the source IP of victim} and this will cause massive amount of traffic flowing back to the machine eventually causing a DOS attack**

+*Tools such as **smurf** can be used to perform such attacks*